jerrinth/js/README.md

-swapping 2 numbers using js
+swapping 2 numbers and calculator using js